 When you nap for long periods of time or close to your bedtime, you are going to reduce your drive for sleep.

 Try to avoid napping altogether, unless you are ill or you are feeling really run down.

 However, always listen to your body and if you need extra sleep go with it!!

 The best bridge between despair and hope is a good night’s sleep.E.
 Joseph Cossman

 9. Create A Sleep Routine

 Babies thrive when they have a sleep routine and adults are no different.

-Try reducing lighting, have a relaxing bath and reading before you go to sleep.
+Try reducing lighting, have a relaxing bath, reading or journaling before you go to sleep.

 Having a sleep routine helps your body know it’s time to go to sleep.

 Magnesium is a great supplement to help you get a better night sleep.